nash052842/Alx_DjangoLearnLab/Introduction_to_Django/README.md

-this is my first django project.
+this my first django project.